 Saginaw Public Schools (Saginaw, MI)

-Interns also have the opportunity to complete a mini-rotation in Central Michigan University’s Approved Autism Evaluation Center.
-Interns in this mini-rotation will serve as a member of a multidisciplinary evaluation team with the client's pediatrician and speech-language pathologist.
+Interns also have the opportunity to complete a mini-rotation in Central Michigan University's Approved Autism Evaluation Center.
+Interns in this mini-rotation serves as a member of a multidisciplinary evaluation team with the client's pediatrician and speech-language pathologist.
 The staff includes a doctoral level, licensed psychologist who is on-site at least twenty hours per week and who provides individual supervision for interns for at least two-hours per week.

 Site Primary Supervisor: Robert Miller, Ed.D.

 Sunfield Center for Autism, ADHD and Behavioral Health (Ann Arbor, MI)

 The Sunfield Center for Autism, ADHD, and Behavioral Health (Sunfield Center) is an outpatient mental health center specializing in treatment of child, adolescent, and adult psychiatric disorders in Ann Arbor, Michigan.
 Sunfield Center was founded in August 2011 by psychologists from the former University of Michigan Autism and Communication Disorders Center (UMACC).
 At Sunfield Center, a team of highly qualified professionals deliver evidence-based and research-informed evaluations and treatments.
 Sunfield trainers are dedicated to increasing awareness of childhood mental health needs, as well as providing patients and their families stability, trust, education, and ongoing support.